 Just like linking videos, you can link yours or anyone else’s playlist.
-Playlists work great for viewers who are interested in a specific subject and you want them to check out more videos on the same topic, or if you have a series of videos that are in progression.
+Playlists work great for viewers who are interested in a specific subject and you want to check out more videos on the same topic, or if you have a series of videos that are in progression.

-C. Subscribe button
+C. Subscribe Button

 You can add a subscription button to motivate your viewers to click on it once the video is over.